Walburg, Texas

 Walburg, originally called Concordia, is an unincorporated area located at the crossroads of Farm to Market Road 972 (FM 972) and Farm to Market Road 1105 (FM 1105) in Williamson County, Texas, United States, thirty-three miles northeast of Austin.
-Walburg is a German American settlement.
+Walburg is a Texas German settlement named for the birthplace of one of its founders.
 With its heritage of buildings from the late 1890s, Walburg is a popular site for films, including Michael and The Texas Chain Saw Massacre 2.

 Walburg also hosted filming for the motion picture Stars Over Henrietta.